Cnilton/react-native-expandable-list-view/README.md

         // innerItemContainerStyle={{}} // add your styles to all inner item containers of your list
         // itemLabelStyle={{}} // add your styles to all inner item text of your list
-        // itemImageIndicatorStyle={{}} // add your styles to the image indicator of your list data={this.state.listDataSource}
+        // itemImageIndicatorStyle={{}} // add your styles to the image indicator of your list
+        // animated={true} // sets all animations on/off, default on
+        data={this.state.listDataSource}
         onInnerItemClick={this.handleInnerItemClick.bind(this)}
         onItemClick={this.handleItemClick.bind(this)}